Association of the IceCube neutrinos with CAZ blazar light curves: Introduction

 \section{Introduction}

-As of now, hundreds of high-energy (TeV-PeV) neutrinos from extraterrestrial sources have been detected in excess to the strong atmospheric neutrino background by various neutrino observatories, such as IceCube (e.g., \citealt{IC2021_history_ref}), ANTARES (e.g., \citealt{Albert2021_ANTARES}), and KM3NeT (e.g., \citealt{KM3NeT2025_100PeV_detection}), and more are expected to be detected by the next generation or future observatories, such as Baikal-GVD (e.g., \citealt{Baikal2018_status}), RNO-G (e.g., \citealt{Aguilar2021_RNO_Greenland}), GRAND (e.g., \citealt{Fang2017_GRAND}), and P-ONE (e.g., \citealt{Malecki2024_P_ONE}).
-Despite hundreds of such detections already, the cosmic sources that produce high-energy neutrinos are still largely unknown (e.g., \citealt{IC2021_neut_review, Troitsky2021_neut_review}).
+At present, hundreds of high-energy (TeV-PeV) neutrinos from extraterrestrial sources have been detected and found to be in excess of the strong atmospheric neutrino background by various neutrino observatories, such as IceCube (e.g., \citealt{IC2021_history_ref}), ANTARES (e.g., \citealt{Albert2021_ANTARES}), and KM3NeT (e.g., \citealt{KM3NeT2025_100PeV_detection}).
+Further detections are expected by the next generation or future observatories, such as Baikal-GVD (e.g., \citealt{Baikal2018_status}), RNO-G (e.g., \citealt{Aguilar2021_RNO_Greenland}), GRAND (e.g., \citealt{Fang2017_GRAND}), P-ONE (e.g., \citealt{Malecki2024_P_ONE}), TRIDENT (e.g., \citealt{Ye2023_TRIDENT}), and HUNT (e.g., \citealt{Huang2024_HUNT}).
+Despite the hundreds of detections that are available, the cosmic sources that produce high-energy neutrinos are still largely unknown (e.g., \citealt{IC2021_neut_review, Troitsky2021_neut_review}).

-One of the main candidates for emitting high-energy (TeV--PeV) neutrinos (hereafter ``neutrinos'') are active galactic nuclei (AGN; e.g., \citealt{Mannheim1989, Mucke2001, Hooper_Plant2023_leptonic_neut_production}).
-Powered by supermassive black holes, almost all AGN display extreme nonthermal emission and $\sim$10\% possess highly collimated jets of relativistic plasma.
-AGN jets could accelerate hadrons to energies high enough to produce neutrinos (e.g., \citealt{Mannheim1993_hot_hadrons_in_jets}).
-In AGN whose jets are viewed at small angles ($\lesssim$$10^{\circ}$; i.e., blazars), all electromagnetic and any potential neutrino emission from the jet becomes strongly Doppler boosted.
+One of the main candidates for emitting high-energy (TeV--PeV) neutrinos (hereafter, neutrinos) are active galactic nuclei (AGNs; e.g., \citealt{Mannheim1989, Mucke2001, Hooper_Plant2023_leptonic_neut_production}).
+Powered by supermassive black holes, almost all AGNs display extreme nonthermal emission and $\sim$10\% possess highly collimated jets of relativistic plasma.
+AGN jets have the ability to accelerate hadrons to high-enough energies which could interact with photons to produce neutrinos (e.g., \citealt{Mannheim1993_hot_hadrons_in_jets}).
+In AGNs whose jets are viewed at small angles ($\lesssim$$10^{\circ}$; i.e., blazars), all electromagnetic and any potential neutrino emission from the jet becomes strongly Doppler boosted.
 This makes blazars some of the most luminous objects in the universe and prime targets for a population-based neutrino counterpart search.
 For recent reviews on blazars, see, for example, \cite{Bottcher2019}, \cite{Blandford2019}, and \cite{Hovatta_Lindfors2019}.